Skip to Content

 Income-eligible customers can apply for bill assistance once per calendar year.
 Those who qualify will receive a $280 bill credit.
 Social security numbers are not required on the application, as legal status is not an eligibility criterion.
 Applications for Customer Care open on the first business day of each month and funds are available on a first-come, first-served basis until fully committed for the month.

-EWEB Customer Care (ECC) finished the year relatively on target with the planned allocation of $1.5M.
-The 2023 working budget for ECC was $1.2M but has been increased to $1.3M for 2024.
+EWEB Customer Care (ECC) finished the year relatively on target delivering $1.27M in assistance credits from a working budget of $1.3M for 2024.

 The pacing of Customer Care activity was relatively consistent with higher numbers of customers applying in the first quarter as the program year renews.
-Consistent with 2022, EWEB was able to maintain continuous access to bill assistance through the end of the year.
-Even given a slight increase in ECC spending in 2023 compared to 2022, administrative fees for income verification in 2023 were just $80k (25% under budget), representing an overhead cost of 6% of the total benefit distributed.
+Consistent with previous years, EWEB was able to maintain continuous access to bill assistance through the end of the year.

-In addition to the Customer Care Program, EWEB collects community donations via the Energy Share program for funds to support customers who have difficulty paying their bills, and to supplement Customer Share’s budget to assist additional customers.
-In 2023, the funds collected from Energy Share amounted to $99,000 with 1,614 customers receiving assistance.
+In addition to the Customer Care Program, EWEB collects community donations via the Energy Share program for funds to provide crisis assistance.
+In 2024, community members, including the City of Eugene, donated $209,000 and supported 1,160 customers with crisis assistance.
 These customers do not have the same eligibility requirements as the Customer Care Program.

 Community Partner Care Program